EMSTrack/Algorithms/README.md

 `python3 run-simulation configurations/simple.yaml`

-On successful simulation, you will find the results saved under ./results/ under a different name
+On successful simulation, you will find the results saved under ./results/ under a different name.

-ls ./results/
+`ls ./results/`

 ## Custom Simulation